Graduate Nurses and Midwives

 - Referee report nursing related (i.e. Clinical partner/preceptor) on a Queensland Health Template

 Can I submit my application directly to a Darling Downs Health facility?

 Darling Downs Health accept applications from graduates which are submitted through the Graduate portal.

 Enquiries throughout the year are welcomed.
-Please refer to contact details below (email preferred).
+Please contact us (email preferred).